-A Federal Tax ID is a nine digit number assigned by the US IRS to classify how a business is taxed.
-All businesses conducting operations with the US must have an entity classification and number.
+A federal tax ID is a nine digit number assigned by the IRS to classify how a business is taxed.
+All businesses must have a business entity and have a number associated with it.
 Federal agencies use the number to identify and regulate each business.

 It is highly advisable that even tax-exempt organizations file for a Tax ID number.
 Regardless of whether the institution has employees, there may be circumstances when the EIN is needed.